WIN A PAIR OF COSTA SUNGLASSES Your chance to WIN a pair of Costa Pro's worth £230 - ENTER NOW

 WTT FUNDRAISING AUCTIONS

 We run an auction every spring - it’s our major fundraising event at the start of the trout fishing season.
-It takes place on our secure auction website and the dates this year are from 17th -26th March 2023, with a fantastic range of fishing lots (and books, art, flies and tackle), whilst raising money to support the work we do.
+It takes place on our secure auction website.

 The auction funds play an important role in getting projects off the ground; crucially, the money raised helps leverage more funds from other sources as well as helping us keep our hard-working team of Conservation Officers equipped with tools like chainsaws and waders for them and for the volunteers we help.